joeSuchan/eCommerce/README.md

 # Meghana Putta
 # Worked with models, views and controllers of products.
 # Faced few issues but got resolved somehow.

+# Joe Suchan
+# Worked with the Order resource
+# Had a few issues getting started but was able to work through them by
+coming into help sessions/office hours and talking with group members